USA Banner

 86

-U.S. scheduled passenger airlines employed 386,544 workers in January 2015, 1.2 percent more than in January 2014, the U.S. Department of Transportations Bureau of Transportation Statistics (BTS) reported today.January was the 14th consecutive month that full-time equivalent (FTE) employment for U.S. scheduled passenger airlines exceededthesame month of
+U.S. scheduled passenger airlines employed 3.8 percent more workers in February 2016 than in February 2015, the U.S. Department of Transportations Bureau of Transportation Statistics (BTS) reported today.February was the highest monthly total (403,917) since August 2008 and was the 27th consecutive month that U.S. scheduled passenger airline full-time equivalent (FTE)

-The Freight Transportation Services Index (TSI), which is based on the amount of freight carried by the for-hire transportation industry, fell 0.2 percent in January from December, declining for the second consecutive month, according to the U.S. Department of Transportation’s Bureau of Transportation Statistics’ (BTS).
+The Freight Transportation Services Index (TSI), which is based on the amount of freight carried by the for-hire transportation industry, fell 0.7 percent in February from January, falling after two months of growth, according to the U.S. Department of Transportations Bureau of Transportation Statistics (BTS).
+The February 2016 index level (122.2) was 29.0 percent above the